robertdrsj/robertdrsj.github.io/docs/servicesforhire.md

 ---

 ## Minimum Rates
+Pay rates often follow this format, however there is room for flexibility that can be negotiated during discussion and correspondence.

 ### Time-Based Rates
 Hourly Rate: **$85 USD / Hour**.
-Any work that requires more than 4 hours in one day must use the daily rate.<br>
+Any work that requires more than 4 hours in one day must use the daily rate.
+(Often used for consultation sessions less than 3 hours in duration.)<br>
 Daily Rate: **$680 USD / Day**.
-Any work that requires more than 4 days in one week must use the weekly rate.<br>
+Any work that requires more than 3 days in one week must use the weekly rate.
+(Often used for troubleshooting or an audit.)<br>
 Weekly Rate: **$3,400 USD / Week**.
-Any work that requires more than 2 weeks must use a project-value based rate with a minimum 2-month duration.<br>
+Any work that requires more than 2 weeks must use a project-value based rate with a minimum 2-month duration.
+(Often used for planning and prototyping architecture with basic features.)<br>

 Invoices are sent after the expected final hour of work using Net 30 terms.